streamnative/function-mesh/images/README.md

 The Java Runner is based on Base Runner and contains the Java function instance to run Java functions or connectors.

-`streamnative/pulsar-functions-java-runner` at Docker Hub will be automatically update align with Apache Pulsar Release.
+The `streamnative/pulsar-functions-java-runner` Java runner is stored at the Docker Hub and is automatically updated to align with Apache Pulsar release.

 ### Python Runner
 [![Docker Image Version (tag latest semver)](https://img.shields.io/docker/v/streamnative/pulsar-functions-python-runner/2.7.1?style=for-the-badge)](https://hub.docker.com/r/streamnative/pulsar-functions-python-runner)